dvirgiln/dvirgiln.github.io/_posts/2019-02-25-akka-streams-windowing.md

 ```

 * Line 35:  the function returns a list of commands as the result of the concatenation of the open, close and add commands.
 We need to see how these 3 list of commands are generated:
-    * **Close Window Command**: in the line 13, it the existing openwindows (line x) are older than the watermark, then remove the openWindow and generate a new CloseWindow command.
+    * **Close Window Command**: in the line 13, if the existing openwindows (line 4) are older than the watermark, then remove the openWindow and generate a new CloseWindow command.
     * **Open Window Command**: in the line 23, if a window for one frequency was already closed, then it is required to create an OpenWindow command.
-In the line 28, we can see the call to **Window.windowsFor** to generate the new windows and the new windows then are added to the openWindows list(line 30).
+In the line 28, we can see the call to **Window.windowsFor** to generate the new windows.
+Then the new windows then are added to the openWindows list(line 30).
     * **Add to Window command**: from all the open windows, then we need to add the current event to the window (line 34).

 Once it has been explained how to generate the windows and how to create a flow of window commands, then we can come back to the original **subflow**: